Aer Lingus UK

-Aer Lingus (U.K.) Limited is a British airline and a sister company of the Irish Aer Lingus.
-It is headquartered in Belfast, Northern Ireland with its operations based at Manchester Airport.
-The airline's operations launched on 20 October 2021, with its inaugural flight from Manchester to Bridgetown.
+Aer Lingus (U.K.) Limited is a British airline and wholly owned subsidiary of Aer Lingus.
+It is headquartered in Belfast, Northern Ireland, with its operations based at Manchester Airport.
+The airline's operations launched on 20 October 2021, with its inaugural flight from Manchester to Bridgetown, Barbados.

 History

-Aer Lingus UK Limited was founded on 25 May 2012 with its headquarters in Belfast, Northern Ireland as a United Kingdom-based airline.
+Aer Lingus UK was founded on 25 May 2012 with its headquarters in Belfast, Northern Ireland, as a United Kingdom-based company.
 The company then remained dormant until 2020.
-In November 2020, plans for the airline involved launching the operation of transatlantic flights from the UK to the United States with the initial planned destinations being Boston Logan, New York-JFK, and Orlando International Airport from it’s hub at Manchester Airport followed by flights during the winter season to Bridgetown.
+In November 2020, plans for the airline involved launching the operation of transatlantic flights from the UK to the United States with the initial planned destinations being Boston, New York JFK, and Orlando from its Manchester base, followed by flights during the winter season to Bridgetown (Barbados).
 The airline's initial fleet plans consisted of two Airbus A321LRs and two Airbus A330-300s, all to be transferred from parent company Aer Lingus.
 The airline would conceptually compete with Virgin Atlantic, another British airline operating transatlantic flights from Manchester, as well as fill in part of the void left by Manchester-based and headquartered Thomas Cook Airlines, which ceased operations in September 2019.

 In December 2020, the airline applied with the United States Department of Transportation (USDOT) for a foreign air carrier permit, which was approved in March 2021.
-Parent company Aer Lingus subsequently announced on 24 March 2021 that flights from Manchester Airport operated by Aer Lingus UK would launch to New York-JFK and Orlando International Airport on 29 July 2021, to Bridgetown on 20 October 2021, and to Boston Logan during summer 2022.
+Parent company Aer Lingus subsequently announced on 24 March 2021 that flights from Manchester Airport operated by Aer Lingus UK would launch to New York JFK and Orlando on 29 July 2021, to Barbados on 20 October 2021, and to Boston during summer 2022.
 In June 2021, the airline announced that the commencement of services to the United States would be postponed until 30 September 2021.
 This was due to international borders between the UK and the United States reopening later than expected.